avielzecharia/riddles/index.md

 Two friends are lost in the Sahara desert with a single water bottle and a marker.

 - How can they divide the water equally

+# A Little bit Communication 📳
+Alice and Bob each get a number - where one is the square of the other.

+- What is the minimal number of bits that must be transferred, in order for them to decide who received the square number?